 Land GrantGeorge Thomas Graham was granted 640 acres of land on 14 December 1827.
 Known by Aborigines as 'Warraburreen', this land was situated about 12 miles from Newcastle.

-Settler Living ConditionsIn 1830 Sir William Edward Parry, on a trip from Tahlee to Newcastle found there was a good marked path all the way which could not be mistaken and the distance was about 21 miles from Tahlee which took them three hours.
-Sir Edward's party were most kindly received by Mr. George Graham and his Cousin Oliver however the Graham's boat was not available for Parry to cross the river and he was obliged to accept the Graham's hospitality for the night.
-He later described Graham's farm:
+Settler Living ConditionsIn 1830 Sir William Edward Parry, on a trip from Tahlee to Newcastle, found there was a good marked path all the way which could not be mistaken and the distance was about 21 miles from Tahlee which took them three hours.
+Sir Edward's party were most kindly received by Mr. George Graham and his Cousin Oliver however a boat was not available for Parry to cross the river and he was obliged to accept their hospitality for the night.
+He later described the Graham farm:

 'Everybody who complains of their lot in this colony ought to visit those who are established as settlers.
 For nothing in the shape of description can possibly convey an adequate idea of the state of dirty wretchedness and want of comfort in which they live for several of their first years.